-This is the first type of business risk.
-The strategy is a major part of every business.
+It is the first type of business risk.
+Strategy is a significant part of every business.
 And if the top management isn’t able to decide the right strategy, there’s always a chance to fall back.
-For example, when a company introduces new product to the market, the existing customers of the previous product may not accept it.
+For example, when a company introduces a new product to the market, the existing customers of the previous product may not accept it.
 The top management needs to understand that this is an issue of wrong targeting.
-The business needs to know which customer segment to aim at before it introduces new products.
-If new product doesn’t sell well, there’s always a greater business risk of running out of business.
+The business needs to know which customer segment to aim at before introducing new products.
+If a new product doesn’t sell well, there’s always a more significant business risk of running out of business.

 #2 – Operational risk: